 If you’re stuck in the middle of a big pile of snow or on a stretch of ice, you could depend upon the kindness of strangers to free you.
 Or you can take charge yourself.
-Here’s how.
+Here’s how to get your car unstuck from snow:

 Carry some weight